NicholasTD07/nanoc-blog-site/content/posts/2016-01-25-new-blog-site-with-nanoc.md

 * Nanoc is easy to be extended
 * I can build everything from scratch
   * I know this site and its source code inside out

-* Jekyll (previous static generator powering my blog) is a black box to me
+When comparing Jekyll (previous static generator powering my blog) with Nanoc

+* Jekyll is a black box to me
   * Complex
   * Hard to tweak
-  * Code, written by other people, to read
+  * Code (written by other people) to read

 ## Getting Started

 First you need to have Ruby, Python and Bundler working.

 Make a directory for your site.
-I like to do it in command line `mkdir your-site-name`.
+I like doing it in command line with `mkdir your-site-name`.
 You can do it anyway you like. `cd` into your site in your terminal/command-line.

 Before we run any command in a terminal, put the contents of `Gemfile` and